minzzelo/cs2101ug/docs/UserGuide.md

 **Q**: What is the success rate of a flashcard?<br>
 **A**: Success rate of a flashcard is measured by `(success frequency) / (review frequency) x 100%`.
 If a flashcard has a review frequency of 0, then its success rate will be 0%.

+**Q**: How do I save my progress after executing commands?<br>
+**A**: SWEe does an auto save every time you exit the app and automatically loads the latest state of flashcards when you relaunch the app.

 --------------------------------------------------------------------------------------------------------------------

 <div style="page-break-after: always;"></div>